 More Free Las Vegas Fun!

 Looking for more fun to be had in LV that won’t cost you big bucks?
 It’s always entertaining to wander in and out of the casinos to marvel at each spot’s theme and decor.
 Be sure not the miss the Bellagio Conservatory & Botanical Garden.
 Each season, the enormously talented Horticulture and Engineering teams transform the 14,000-square-foot Botanical Garden into a showcase of inspiring sights, sounds, scents and colors.
 Spring, Summer, Fall and Winter are all featured—along with a special display for Lunar New Year.
 When the seasons change so do the displays.

-If you’re looking to venture off the strip, you can head to one of the famous wedding chapels in town like Graceland Wedding Chapel.
+If you’re looking to venture off the strip, first head to the famous Welcome to Las Vegas sign.
+You can also check out one of the famous wedding chapels in town like Graceland Wedding Chapel.
 It’s recognized around the world as the very first chapel to conduct an Elvis themed ceremony in 1977.
 Celebrities who married here include Jon Bon Jovi and Billy Ray Cyrus.
 Though our fave is A Little White Chapel because it’s where Frank Sinatra, Michael Jordan, Demi Moore and Bruce Willis wed.
 But most famously, it’s where Britney Spears got married for the first time to her childhood friend Jason Alexander.

 And last but not least, we definitely recommend visiting Seven Magic Mountains.
 You do need a car for this one, but it’s worth the trip.
 Read more about the art installation here.

 Finally, The Bellagio isn’t the only hotel where you can find free exhibits.
 Many of the hotels have installations to enjoy.
 Check out this free Lady Gaga museum at the Park MGM.